The Importance of Sleep

 “Sleep is the elixir of life.
 It is the most widely available and democratic powerful healthcare system I could ever possibly imagine.” – Matthew Walker

-Stimulants, including coffee and energy drinks, alarm clocks, mobile phones, commutes, jobs and snoring partners are among the obstacles between you and a good nights sleep.
+Stimulants, including coffee and energy drinks, alarm clocks, mobile phones, commutes, jobs and snoring partners are among the many obstacles between you and a good night sleep.

 We at FFF are here to give you the A to Zzz’s of sleep and highlight just how important it is to ensure you have a soothing slumber.

 The oxford dictionary defines sleep as – “a condition of body and mind which typically recurs for several hours every night, in which the nervous system is inactive, the eyes closed, the postural muscles relaxed, and consciousness practically suspended”.

 It can be broken up into 5 phases – each stage becoming progressively deeper: